sh0uty/kali-i3gaps-compton/README.md

 # kali-i3-compton

-I3 Window Manager installer for Kali-Linux 2021.1
+i3-gaps installer for Kali-Linux 2021.1
-Also used: Compton, Alacritty, rofi, and some nerd fonts
+Also used: compton, alacritty, rofi, and some nerd fonts

 > Just run this in a folder where you have read/write permission